- Fulbright Awards

 A: While we provide a contribution towards tuition and maintenance, we are also very focused on the cultural experience of our Fulbright scholars.
 Consequently, we offer:

-- Organisation Membership -- All grantees receive free membership of the Fulbright alumni association in the UK, the British Fulbright Scholar's Association (BFSA), the Royal Society of Arts (RSA), and the English Speaking Union.
+- Organisation Membership -- All grantees receive free membership of the UK Fulbright alumni network, the Royal Society of Arts (RSA), and the English Speaking Union.
 Grantees are entitled to participate in all their events throughout the year and to use their facilities, including libraries, restaurants, and lecture halls.
 There are no obligations on the part of grantees with regard to these memberships.

 - Special Events -- All Postgraduates, and any Scholars, Dinstingsuihed Chairs and Visiting Professors with project dates that suit, attend an Orientation in September and a 4 day Fulbright Forum in January, both of which provide lectures, panel discussions, and social events designed to enable grantees to better understand the contemporary UK and its relationship with the rest of the world.
 All grantees are also invited to several informal events throughout the year and are given opportunities to meet experts in many fields.